WHAT IS A MAMMOGRAM?

 SHOULD I BRING MY PRIOR MAMMOGRAMS TO MY APPOINTMENT?

 Yes, please bring your prior mammograms or have them sent here ahead of time.
 At the very least, come with the name and location of where you had a prior mammogram.
-If you desire, you can print this form, complete it, and bring it to your mammogram appointment.
+If you desire, you can print the UNC Hospitals Release of Mammography information form, complete it, and bring it to your mammogram appointment.

 WHEN SHOULD I GET A MAMMOGRAM?